Thinkinary/thinkinary-docs/docs/articles/README.md

 }
 ```

-However it's important to check if the coverImageURL exist.
+However it's important to check if the coverImageURL exist (ie. it was explicitly imported by the user).
-If it doesn't exist, you should assign the default article image placeholder
+If it doesn't exist, you should assign thinkinary's default article image placeholder
 ```typescript
 if (!article.coverImageURL) {
   article.coverImageURL = "https://ik.imagekit.io/thinkinary/placeholder_s5F47pbrD3I.png";
 }
 ```

-Now depending on the user custom claims, if the user has the custom claim of `Admin` or `Editor`. \
+Now depending on the user custom claims: if the user has the custom claim of `Admin` or `Editor`. \
 Add the article to the `articles` collection.

 ```typescript